Beta

 2. We will carry out a policy of distributed moderation, so that we will engage hundreds of moderators as volunteers around the world to moderate their own communities.
 We will make the platform reliant on volunteers, and so the entity controlling the platform could not be a for-profit business without violating laws in many countries.
 The foundation would have to remain as a non-profit to continue operating.

-3. Our code base is open source.
-If the community ever feels like the leaders of the platform are not acting in their interest, they can simply fork the codebase, making a copy that is under control of new management.
+3. Our code base is open source and anybody can spin up an alternative instance.
+If the community ever comes to feel that the leaders of the platform are not acting in their interest, they can simply fork the codebase, making a copy that is under control of new management.

 We do encourage you to head to the community forum and contribute ideas for how we can further secure Couchers.org as being non-profit forever.